algosup/2024-2025-project-2-serious-game-team-3/documents/Functional Specification/FunctionalSpecification.md

 #### a.
 MVP scope

 - **Resource management**: Players allocate renewable (e.g., solar energy) and non-renewable (e.g., fossil fuel) resources while managing the city’s finances.
 - **Pollution tracking**: Pollution levels will be visually represented to show the city's health and the impact of player decisions over time.
-The pollution levels will be supplied by CO2, methane emissions and carbon footprint of each action the player does.
+The pollution levels will be supplied by CO2, methane emissions and carbon footprint of each action the player does, and will modify the only pollution bar percentage.
 - **Educational feedback**: Visual feedback (pollution indicators, health bars) helps players understand the consequences of their actions.
 - **Simple decision-making**: Players make straightforward decisions regarding renewable energy, waste management, and city expansion.